minchinweb/docker-base/Readme.md

 - I've had some issues getting services under the init system to work.
 I haven't gotten it solved yet, so I'm not sure whether the issue is something with it, or something with my code...
+- this image doesn't automatically rebuild when the upstream image changes, but I have set up GitHub Actions to rebuild this image every week to approximate that automation.